run-llama/llama_index/docs/getting_started/starter_example_local.md

 ## Setup

-Ollama is a tool to help you get setup with LLMs locally (currently supported on OSX and Linux.
+Ollama is a tool to help you get set up with LLMs locally (currently supported on OSX and Linux.
 You can install Ollama on Windows through WSL 2).

 Follow the [README](https://github.com/jmorganca/ollama) to learn how to install it.